Kathryn Dennis & Patricia Altschul Have Found Common Ground

 Last month, Kathryn even suggested that Patricia is kind of her spirit animal according to Bravo.
 KD said when she was adding stylish touches to her home, she thought of Mrs. Altschul.

 “I knew I wanted to have this really cool vanity with my makeup brushes out, everything my past people hated.
-I just wanted to display all that fun sh–, like makeup, hair brushes.
+I just wanted to display all that fun sh**, like makeup, hair brushes.
 I wanted it to look like Patricia’s; I was idolizing her vanity in the bathroom.
 I’m not even gonna lie — she’s like really queen of a real castle that exists.
 I don’t know, goals, I guess.”

 Kathryn said that it was critical that she put her own stamp on her home space, and nobody does that like Patricia.